he-zhiyong/todolist/jquery-arttemplate-todolist/README.md

 # jquery-todolist

-> A todolist based on jQuery
+> A todolist based on jQuery and art-template

 ## Build Setup